cse-labs/res-edge-labs/labs/deploy-res-edge.md

   echo 'waiting for api pod to start'

   # wait for pod to start
-  kubectl wait pod --all --for condition=ready -n api --timeout 60s
+  kubectl wait pod --all --for condition=ready -n res-edge --timeout 60s

   # verify Res-Edge Data Service is `Running`
   ds check resedge